Military & Veteran Discrimination in New York

 Let Our Experienced Legal Team Fight for You - (646) 760-6493

 The majority of the American population is proud of what our military members have done and sacrificed for this country.
 Unfortunately, men and women who serve or have served in the U.S. armed forces can experience discrimination by employers back home.

-If you believe that you have been discriminated against based on your military or veteran status in New York, do not hesitate to get in touch with White, Nisar & Hilferty, LLP.
+If you believe that you have been discriminated against based on your military or veteran status in New York, do not hesitate to get in touch with Mahir S. Nisar, Attorney at Law.
 Our experienced employment litigation attorneys believe our military members are essential to the protection of our nation.
 Like how you were committed to the best interests of the United States, our legal team is dedicated to protecting yours.

 Why Choose Our Employment & Labor Law Firm?

 - We Provide Trial-Tested Representation with Clarity & Integrity